Denormalisation of smoking and smokers in Ireland

 We do not agree with any policy approach aimed at targeting smokers just because they smoke.
-Smokers constitute a fifth of the population and represent a large part of the electorate.
+Smokers constitute nearly a fifth of the population and represent a large part of the electorate.
 For this reason, Itmac objects to them being marginalised by society simply because they are smokers.

 Itmac views on proposed denormalising legislation

 Adult smokers are aware of the associated health risks and make informed decisions to smoke.
 Any legislation must be evidence based and not advocacy based.

 Itmac believes that regulation is not always the answer.
 Education and information campaigns can also play a part as we have seen in other sectors and in other countries.